Josh Allen Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Recent Performances

-- In last week's matchup with the Patriots, Allen completed 50.0% of his passes for 145 yards, while tossing one touchdown.

-- Allen tacked on 39 yards on six carries, averaging 6.5 yards per attempt.
+- He also carried the ball six times for 39 yards, averaging 6.5 yards per carry on the ground.

-- Allen has passed for 614 yards while completing 63.4% of his throws (59-of-93), with seven touchdowns and four interceptions (204.7 yards per game) over his last three outings.
+- Allen has racked up 614 passing yards (204.7 per game) and has a 63.4% completion percentage this year (59-of-93) while throwing seven touchdowns and four interceptions over his last three games.

 Allen's Buffalo Teammates